LiquidIce95/UZHSoftwareConstruction/assignement1/README.md

 As you can see you do not need to define setups or teardowns but if you do all functions which start with "setup" will be called in alphabetical order, same for functions wich start with "teardown".
 This allows you to break up more complex setups and teardown in multiple functions.

 a valid testfunction starts with "test".
-Note that all these prefixed can be overwritten, by implementing a construction in your testclass
+Note that all these prefixes can be overwritten, by implementing a constructor in your testclass

 ```python3
 from unitTesting import main,TestCase